-Possession and consumption of cannabis, or cannabis products, by individuals less than 19 years of age in British Columbia is a violation of provincial law.
+Possession and consumption of cannabis, or cannabis products, by individuals under the age of 19 years in British Columbia is a violation of provincial law.
 Provincial cannabis regulations apply to all resident rooms/units and the university facilities as a whole.
 Residents and their guests are responsible for knowing, understanding and complying with these standards and policies.
-Residents who meet the criteria listed above and choose to consume cannabis must do so responsibly, and will be accountable for their actions.
+Residents who meet the criteria listed above and choose to consume cannabis must do so responsibly and will be accountable for their actions.
 Cannabis consumption is not an excuse for disruptive or unacceptable behaviour.